courtneyruss/nzdata/README.md

 streets”](https://catalogue.data.govt.nz/dataset/whanganui-streets-a-z/resource/2f4e30a7-091f-4aed-b18f-4b21cc19e6b4)

-To find the resource ID, navigate to the resource page on cataloge.data.govt.nz.
+To find the resource ID, navigate to the resource page on catalogue.data.govt.nz.
 The resource ID is the string after the last
 backslash: ![URL Path](images/path.png)

 ``` r